-Static electricity can cause not only print quality issues, but also sheet feeding and delivery problems, whilst creating a risk of fire in solvent processes.
+Static electricity can cause print quality issues, as well as sheet feeding and delivery problems.
+It can also create a risk of fire in solvent processes.

 Printing on paper or plastics in high-speed, sheet and web fed applications will create static control problems.
 These issues apply to offset, gravure, flexographic, screen, pad, inkjet, laser and digital printing processes.